-Unfortunately, in the US and UK, drowning is still one of the leading causes of accidental death among young children.
+Unfortunately, drowning is still one of the leading causes of accidental death among young children.
 This is partly due to a lack of understanding from the parent about general water safety.
-We believe that it is crucial parents have a base knowledge of different types of water and how to look out for potential dangers.
+It’s so important that you have a base knowledge of different types of water and how to look out for possible dangers.

 Now, we’re not out to scare everyone.
 However, with a better understanding of water and what to do if you or your child gets into difficulty, hopefully you will be in a much better position to not only help but prevent drowning.

 Did you know that, in the US, more children (under the age of 5) die from drowning than traffic accidents?
 This figure is one of many surprising statistics reported by the Centers for Disease Control and Prevention.
 It’s not just in public pools either.
 Drowning can happen at home in the bath, near lakes or rivers and on holiday, by the sea.